Oluwadamilareolusakin/show-junkie-frontend/README.md

-# Movie Junkie
+# Show Junkie
-Twitter for movies
+Twitter for TV Shows

 # What it does
-It is the Frontend for Movie Junkie, a web app that allows users browse their favourite TV Shows, share comments about shows, rate shows and follow people who they share similar interests with.
+It is the Frontend for Show Junkie, a web app that allows users browse their favourite TV Shows, share comments about shows, rate shows and follow people who they share similar interests with.

 ## Built With
 - React JS